 Who does not need a visa?

 Although not a member of the European Union, Switzerland has signed agreements with the EU and EFTA that allow citizens to travel between each member state without a visa.
-This means that citizens from EU / EEA countries (including the United Kingdom) or EFTA countries (Andorra, Brunei, Japan, Malaysia, Monaco, New Zealand, San Marino, Singapore and the Vatican City) can enter Switzerland and stay for up to 90 days within a 180-day period.
+This means that citizens from EU / EEA countries (including the United Kingdom) or EFTA countries (Andorra, Brunei, Japan, Malaysia, Monaco, New Zealand, San Marino, Singapore, the Vatican City and a number of others) can enter Switzerland and stay for up to 90 days within a 180-day period.

 Essential travel documents to enter Switzerland

-Regardless of whether you require a visa or not, you must make provide the following documents to be able to enter Switzerland:
+Regardless of whether you require a visa or not, it's handy to have the following documents to hand when entering Switzerland: